lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

 {: id="sect-d.3"}

 Profile of how a certificate structure may be "self-signed".
-These structures are used for distribution of new root CA public keys in a self-signed certificate.
+These structures are used for distribution of new root CA public keys.
 This can occur in one of three ways (see {{sect-4.4}} above for a description of the use of these structures):